SakshiHadadare/Cafe-Management-System-NetBeans-Java-SQL/README.md

 # Cafe Management System
 A comprehensive Cafe Management System built using NetBeans, Java, and SQL.
 This project aims to streamline cafe operations by providing an easy-to-use interface for managing orders, inventory, and customer information.
+It is a derivative work based on the YouTube video playlist titled "Cafe Management System in java (JFrame, Mysql Database, Netbeans IDE)" by BTech Days.

 ## Features
 ### User Authentication